 Music evokes memories, it’s why simple rhymes are often employed to help children learn or retain important information.
 We also see examples of this in PSA’s and advertising.

 Choruses and refrains are songwriting tools used to take this one step further due to their repetitive nature (the word ‘refrain’ in simple terms means a statement that is often repeated).

-And while choruses and refrains are both used to make music and poetry more memorable, the simplicity of a refrain, compared to a chorus, is perhaps why it is such an effective tool for really driving home a central theme, despite being used much less in modern songwriting compared to the ABAB recurring structure of verse-chorus-verse.
+And while choruses and refrains are both used to make music and poetry more memorable, the simplicity of a refrain, compared to a chorus, is perhaps why it is such an effective tool for really driving home a central theme, despite being used far less in modern songwriting compared to the ABAB recurring structure of verse-chorus-verse.

 Refrains give a song an emotional center, a familiar place to return, much like a dominant chord seeks resolution after its inherent tension is introduced to a chord progression.
 It’s for this reason the refrain is often also the title of the song e.g. Tangled up in Blue, The Sound of Silence.